 The real problem with procrastination is the urge to procrastinate.
 If you didn’t have the urge, there would be nothing to resist.

 “]Let me put it in a different way.
 I am not a smoker; my desire to smoke is 0%.
 There is no urge within my body or mind pushing me to light up a cigarette.
 If I am stuck in a meeting and the table in front of me is stacked with a variety of free cigarettes, it has no impact on me.
 I don’t need to resist those cigarettes.
 They are benign.

 But my experience isn’t true for everyone.
 Some of you are smokers and you have this urge for cigarettes.
 The experience of having a table stacked with free cigarettes would be very different for you than it is for me.

 The act of smoking is really an act of urge and desire.
 People who quit smoking don’t do it by avoiding cigarettes completely for the rest of their lives.
 They do it by understanding the desire and crafting a plan to deals with desire differently.

 I’m all about simple.
 I want to know the easiest way to get what I want.
 Here’s how you break this down for whatever you are using to procrastination your studies:

 1. Ask Yourself: What are you getting out of this activity?

-Figure out what you are really getting out your procrastination efforts.
+Figure out what you are really getting out of your procrastination efforts.
 Hint: it’s always a feeling you want (control, mastery, confidence, pride, love).
-For example, instead of studying I am:
+For example, instead of studying, I am: